moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 This document describes use cases and requirements that guide the specification of a simple, low-latency media delivery solution for ingest and distribution {{MOQ-charter}}, using either the QUIC protocol {{RFC9000}} or WebTransport {{WebTrans-charter}} as transport protocols.

-## Note for MOQ Working Group participants
+## Note for MOQ Working Group Participants

 When adopted, this document is intended to capture use cases that are in scope for work on the MOQ protocol {{MOQ-charter}}, and requirements that arise from these use cases.